QingXXiong/QingX/Limbo_Games_Walkthrough/Limbo_Games_Walkthrough.md

 - You can use Go Up to jump up or Go Down to jump down.
 - You can Go Up to climb up or Go Down to climb down:
 - If you have something like a box blocking your move, Using Go Right/Left will push it.
-- When you Jump Over something like a bear trap, keep a distance (like the distance the boy walks in three steps) from it, do Go Right/Left, then Jump once near to it.
+- When you Jump Over something like a bear trap, keep a distance (like the distance the boy walks in three steps) from it, do Go Right/Left, then Jump when near to it.
 - When you Swing Across something like a gap, use Go Right/Left to grab something for landing.
-- Once grabbing a rope, if the gap to jump is too big, ensure you dangle back and forth to get closer to the landing side.
+- After grabbing a rope, if the gap to jump is too big, ensure you dangle back and forth to get closer to the landing side.
 - You can also use Grab to turn a switch.
 - "Pull a trap right" means "push a trap right when standing on the left side of trap".
-You get the idea.
+You get the idea.?

 From now on, we will only use the basic and combined actions.
 For example, "Grab the switch" means "turn the switch", "Go Up the ladder" means "grab and climb up the ladder".